Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Generating function of good pairs

-Furthermore, suppose that the first row of $\sigma_1$ that is changed by $\varphi$ is $r_i$.
-Then the signs in both formulas are positive if $r_i$ consists of $0$ and $1$'s, and is negative if $r_i$ consists of $0$ and $-1$'s. \end{theorem} \begin{example} In \cref{fig:proper_correspondence}, from the first good orientation $\sigma_1$ to the second one $\sigma_2$, the cycle ([-1\,-2\,-3]\,[2]\,[7\,8]\,[3\,4]) is reversed.
-The cycle size is $4$ (since we are considering the original Petrie graph, the one after merging).
-Since $2\mid4$, \begin{itemize} \item \cref{thm:InvoChangeWeight} predicts that they have the same size $|\sigma_1|=|\sigma_2|$.
-Indeed, they are both $5$. \item The first edge in the Petrie graph that is changed by the involution is the one pointed from -3 to 2, which is a downward (positive) edge.
-Thus the theorem predicts that $\inv(\tau_{\sigma_2})$ is one more than $\inv(\tau_{\sigma_1})$.
-Indeed, $\inv(\tau_{\sigma_1})=\htt(\sigma_1)=1+1+1+1+1=5$, whereas $\inv(\tau_{\sigma_2})=\htt(\sigma_2)=1+1+1+1+2=6$. \end{itemize} \end{example} Note that the furthermore part says that the effect of each involution $\varphi$ only depend on the direction of the corresponding cycle, and thus commute to each other.
-This theorem allows us to further classify the good orientations on the Petrie graphs of totally Petrie matrices.
+Furthermore, suppose that the first row of $\sigma$ that is changed by $\varphi$ is $r_i$.
+Then the signs in both formulas are positive if $r_i$ consists of $0$ and $1$'s, and is negative if $r_i$ consists of $0$ and $-1$'s. \end{theorem} The proof is somewhat technical and involves interesting enumerative structures.
+Therefore, we apply this theorem to obtain \cref{thm:binomial} before expanding with the proof in the next subsection. \begin{example} In \cref{fig:proper_correspondence}, from the first good orientation $\sigma_1$ to the second one $\sigma_2$, the cycle of clusters ([-1\,-2\,-3]\,[3\,4]\,[7\,8]\,[2]) is reversed.
+The cycle length is $4$.
+Since $2\mid4$, \cref{thm:InvoChangeWeight} predicts that \begin{enumerate*}[(1)] \item they have the same order $|\sigma_1|=|\sigma_2|$.
+Indeed, they both have $5$ upward edges. \item The first edge in the Petrie graph that is changed by the involution is the one pointed from -3 to 2, which is a upward (negative) edge in $\sigma_1$.
+Thus the theorem predicts that $\inv(\tau_{\sigma_2})$ is one less than $\inv(\tau_{\sigma_1})$.
+Indeed, by counting thew height of ribbons, $\inv(\tau_{\sigma_1})=1+1+1+1+2=6$, whereas $\inv(\tau_{\sigma_2})=1+1+1+1+1=5$. \end{enumerate*} \end{example} Note that the furthermore part says that the effect of each involution $\varphi$ on the order and $\inv$ applies independently, and commute with each other.

-The proof involves interesting enumerative structures, but is somewhat technical.
-Therefore, we first apply this theorem to obtain \cref{thm:mainGenFunc} before proceeding with the proof.